Gold certificate (United States): Historic U.S. gold certificates (1863–1933)

 Gold certificates, along with all other U.S. currency, were made in two sizes—a larger size from 1865 to 1928, and a smaller size beginning with the series of 1928.
-The backs of all large-sized notes (and also the small-sized notes of the Series of 1934) were orange, resulting in the nickname “yellow boys” or "goldbacks".
+The backs of all large-sized notes (and also the small-sized notes of the Series of 1934) were orange, resulting in the nickname "yellow boys" or "goldbacks".
 The backs of the Series of 1928 bills were green, and identical to the corresponding denomination of the more familiar Federal Reserve Notes, including the usual buildings on the $10 through $100 designs and the less-known abstract designs of denominations $500 and up.
 Both large and small size gold certificates feature a gold treasury seal on the obverse, just as U.S. Notes feature a red seal, silver certificates (except World War II Hawaii and North Africa notes) a blue seal, and Federal Reserve Notes a green seal.

 In the case of the Series 1928 (small-size) gold certificates, they bore a redemption statement with the following text: "This certifies that there have been deposited in the Treasury of the United States of America XXXXX Dollars in Gold Coin payable to the bearer on demand."

 Series of 1900 Gold Certificates

-Another interesting note is the Series of 1900.
 Along with the $5,000 and $10,000 of the Series of 1888, all 1900 bills ($10,000 denomination only) have been redeemed, and no longer have legal tender status.
 Most were destroyed, with the exception of a number of 1900 $10,000 bills that were in a box in a post office near the U.S. Treasury in Washington, D.C.
-There was a fire on 13 December 1935, and employees threw burning boxes out into the street.
-The box of canceled high-denomination currency burst open.
-Much to everyone's dismay, they were worthless.
+There was a fire on December 13, 1935, and employees threw burning boxes out into the street in an attempt to keep the documents inside from fueling the fire.
+The box of canceled high-denomination currency burst open, and the scattered notes were collected by opportunistic passerby, although they were technically worthless, having been already redeemed.
 There are several hundred outstanding, and their ownership is technically illegal, as they are stolen property.
 However, due to their lack of intrinsic value, the government has not prosecuted any owners, citing more important concerns.
-They carry a collector value in the numismatic market and, as noted in Bowers and Sundermans' The 100 Greatest American Currency Notes, the only United States notes that can be purchased for less than their face value.
+They carry a collector value in the numismatic market and, as noted in Bowers and Sundman's The 100 Greatest American Currency Notes, the only United States notes that can be purchased for less than their face value.
 This is the only example of "circulating" U.S. currency that is not an obligation of the government, and thus not redeemable by a Federal Reserve Bank.
 The note bears the portrait of Andrew Jackson and has no printed design on its reverse side.